Ganeshkadali7337/kraft-shala-assignment-weather-application/README.md

 - **Sunrise and Sunset Times**: Displayed only time using `toLocaleTimeString` method.
 - **Date and Time of Weather**: Displayed the full date and time using `toLocaleString` method.

+## Project Structure

+The main file for the application is located in the `src` directory:

+- **src/Home**: Contains the main React component for the weather application.

 ## Available Scripts

 In the project directory, you can run: